 - a Enter the license key either by copying and pasting it in or by clicking Browse to select the file.
 Include the starting line "--Scalix License Key" and the end line "--Scalix License End".
 When the license is located on another computer you can use secure shell to access it, for example enter "ssh jane@192.16.1.133" where jane is the user account being accessed on the other computer, then "cat license.txt" to view the contents of a file named license.txt. - b Click Forward.

-17 The Third Party Components screen appears.
-This screen verifies the existence of the Java Runtime Environment (JRE).
-If JRE is not properly installed, the installation wizard gives you an opportunity to complete it.
+17 This screen verifies the existence of the Java Runtime Environment (JRE).
+If JRE is not properly installed, the installation wizard prompts you.